TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 John Sibert's presentation [A Newbie Ports ADMB to TMB](https://github.com/admb-project/June2016-Developers-Workshop/blob/master/presentations/newbie_slides.pdf).

+Thursday of the workshop was devoted to a series of presentations on alternative approaches (e.g., Stan) and activities where ADMB/TMB are being actively used.

+David Fournier's presentation [The use of higher order AD to develop a multinomial like M estimator for the analysis of compositonal data with an application to fisheries management models](). **N/A**

+Brad Bell's presentation [cppad_mixed: A C++ Package for Laplace Approximation of Mixed](). **N/A**

 Bob Carpenter's presentation [Stan a Probalistic Programming Language](https://github.com/TMB-ADMB-Workshops/June2016-Developers-Workshop/blob/master/presentations/stan-admb-talk-2016.pdf) on Stan implementation and issues.

 Kasper Kristensen presentation [Template Model Builder](https://github.com/admb-project/June2016-Developers-Workshop/blob/master/presentations/tmb_presentation.pdf).

+Cole Monnahan's presentation [Hamiltonian Monte Carlo in ADMB and TMB: current status and future directions](). **N/A**

+Matthew Supernaw's presentation [ATL and Higher-Order Reverse Mode AD](). **N/A**

 Kasper Kristensen and Anders Nielsen presentation [Example on joint ADMB/TMB developement effort](https://github.com/admb-project/June2016-Developers-Workshop/blob/master/presentations/joint.pdf).